 While you’re at it, make sure to provide writers your “Contact Us” page URL (if you want your want your posts to have CTAs) and your Twitter handle if you’d like writers to check out your social media presence.

 2. Make sure your “Business Info” is actually informative.
 [20 mins]

 The following text fields are specifically intended to help you communicate your writing needs with our community of writers:

 - General business information for our writers

-Take the time to fill out these fields because they give our writers to best chance to create great content for you on the first try!
+Take the time to fill out these fields because they give our writers the best chance to create great content for you on the first try!

-Click here to view our full guide to filling our your Business Info page.
+Click here to view our full guide to filling out your Business Info page.

 3. Enter a few thorough but concise requests.
 [15-45 mins, depending on the length of your posts]